UK Post Study Work Visa (Graduate Route): Complete Guide for International Students 2026

 Timeline planning

-• Milestones: Offer acceptance, CAS issuance, program start/completion, award confirmation, visa application.
+• Milestones: Offer acceptance, CAS issuance, programme start/completion, award confirmation, visa application.